General Health

 7 min read

-Fever is a symptom!
-It is usually a sign of an underlying infection, characterised by increased body temperature and sometimes symptoms like chills, body aches, headaches, fatigue, and loss of appetite.
+Fever is usually a sign of an underlying infection, characterised by increased body temperature and sometimes symptoms like chills, body aches, headaches, fatigue, and loss of appetite.
 Mostly, the fever can go away within 3-4 days by taking proper rest and consuming ample fluids and medications.
 A fever usually causes no harm but can indicate a more severe condition in rare cases.
+Let’s know about the different types of fever names you might not have heard before.

 Fever is a common symptom of many medical conditions.
-An elevation in body temperature above the normal range of 97 F (36.1 C) and 99 F (37.2 C) characterises it.
-There are several types of fever, each with different causes and characteristics.
+An elevation in body temperature above the normal range of 97 F (36.1 C) and 99 F (37.2 C) characterises the fever symptoms.
+Here are different types of fever and symptoms, each with different causes and characteristics.

 1. Acute Fever